google/wireit/README.md

 so that a script is never held up by a large delete.
 Interrupting that with Ctrl-C is safe — whatever is left is deleted by the next run.

+A cache that is already over the limit, such as one written by an earlier version of Wireit, shrinks by one entry per write instead of all at once, so that no single run is held up deleting it.

 Note the limit is applied per script, so a package with many cached scripts will still use a multiple of this space.
 To free all of it at once, use `rm -rf .wireit/*/cache .wireit/trash`.